hhy3/SimpleANNS/README.md

 The algorithms used in ANN search can generally be classified as **tree based**, **LHS based**, **graph based** and **IVF based**, where graph and IVF based algorithms are more popular today but tree and LHS based algorithms are no longer commonly used.
 Moreover, **quantization** can be used to compress data and reduce memory usage.

+**[CVPR20 Tutorial] Billion-scale Approximate Nearest Neighbor Search](https://www.youtube.com/watch?v=SKrHs03i08Q)** is a good tutorial for ANN beginners.

 **[ann-benchmarks](https://github.com/erikbern/ann-benchmarks/)** contains some tools to benchmark various implementations of approximate nearest neighbor (ANN) search for different metrics.
 ### Tree Based
-Based on the idea of partitioning vector space, performs poorly due to the curse of dimensionality.
+Based on the idea of partitioning vector space, performs poorly in high demensional vector space due to the curse of dimensionality.

 - **[FLANN](https://github.com/flann-lib/flann)** automatically select "Randomized KD Tree" or "k-means Tree"
   - paper: [AST APPROXIMATE NEAREST NEIGHBORS WITH AUTOMATIC ALGORITHM CONFIGURATION](https://lear.inrialpes.fr/~douze/enseignement/2014-2015/presentation_papers/muja_flann.pdf)